Raising emotionally healthy boys

 Don’t discourage crying

 When they’re upset, ask them if they feel like crying and tell them that it’s okay if they do.
-Let them know grown ups cry too and it can help to make sadness pass quicker.
+Let them know grown-ups cry too and it can help to make sadness pass quicker.
 If they ever do express hurt or sadness, don’t tell them to ‘toughen up’ or to wipe their tears away.
 Explain that crying releases tension and helps with sad or bad feelings; that people really do feel better afterwards.
-Look up the research of crying and share what you find with them; it makes for interesting reading.

 Find healthy outlets for their anger